ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

-- Now move your device until it detects a plane.
-(If you are on Android, it might look slightly different - a grid without the blue frame.)
+- Now scan your room with your device until it detects a plane.
+(If you are on Android, the scan screen might look slightly different.)
+Note that if it can't find a plane within 30 seconds, it will stop trying.
+- Once it detects a plane, in this example you can tap a location on that plane in the display, and it will fix an augment at that place.
+(In other SLAM layers, the creator might have the augments  locate themselves automatically on the planes.)

+.

 ![AR-vos Logo](/images/SLAM_2a_800h.png)

 .

-- Every time you tap on a plane, more colorful animated cubes appear.
+- In the SLAM Boxes example, every time you tap on a plane, more colorful animated cubes appear.
-- If you instead tap on the yellow center cube of a group of cubes, the group will start to spin.
+- If you  tap on the yellow center cube of any group of cubes, the group will start to spin.

 ![AR-vosExamples2](/images/SLAM_3a_800h.png)